JorgeToT/fizzbuzz/README.md

 # FIZZBUZZ 🚀
 This is a project where refactoring was required.
-I developed this project to practice refactoring during the bootcamp called Lauch X by Innovaccion Virtual and Microsoft.
+I developed this project to practice refactoring during the bootcamp called Launch X by Innovacción Virtual and Microsoft.

 # Built with 💻
  - Node JS